25 Upselling and Cross-Selling Examples to Inspire Your Strategy in 2025

 Let’s face it—some visitors are very price sensitive.
 This means they’ll abandon their cart when it gets too expensive.

-But many businesses overlook down-selling as an opportunity to increase sales.
-It’s actually an awesome way to engage customers.
+However, many businesses overlook down-selling as an opportunity to increase sales.
+It’s actually an awesome way to engage customers and foster strong customer relationships.

 Here are 6 high-quality examples of down-selling.